President: Katelyn P. Mack

 In addition to her professional responsibilities, Katelyn is an active volunteer and community member, participating in college success programming and serving on boards of organizations supporting youths at risk of dropping out of high school.
 She is a granddaughter of a Cuban immigrant and also has deep roots in the Lehigh Valley.
 Residing in Saucon Valley with her husband and two children, she can be found exploring new trails on foot or bike with her family.

 Katelyn holds a Master’s degree from the Harvard T.H.
 Chan School of Public Health where she led communications and technology initiatives, and a Bachelor’s degree from Georgetown University.

-Community Transition Specialist: Kristina (Krissi) Echevarria
+DEI Program Manager: Kristina (Krissi) Echevarria

 Krissi decided to move to the Lehigh Valley full-time in 2020 after years of visiting family and friends, and has come to appreciate the community and rich history of the region.
-They received their bachelor’s degree from UC Berkeley in social welfare and education prior to relocating to the Lehigh Valley.
+They received their bachelor’s degree from University of California – Berkeley in social welfare and education prior to relocating to the Lehigh Valley.
 Krissi is passionate about community engagement and looks forward to opportunities to create greater networks of diverse talent in the Lehigh Valley.
 Krissi values community engagement and believes that community relationships are essential for professional success.